judy2k/doc-to-md/README.md

 - Resulting Markdown occasionally includes a backslash followed by line-break character.
 Need to identify why it's happening and fix.
 - Is there a way to manage images better?
 - Can captions in the doc automatically be applied to the associated image?
+- Remove single-cell tables (keep the contents).

 --------
-Made with 💚 for my colleagues at MongoDB by Judy2k.
+Made with 💚 for my colleagues at MongoDB, by Judy2k.